News and events

 - Tom Thomson – The Invertebrate Conservation Trust (Buglife): “Important Invertebrate Areas – Harnessing Data and Building the Network”.

 The event will run using Microsoft Teams, an online conferencing platform.
 Information on joining the event will be sent out in advance, along with guidance to help you with using the software.
-There will also be a “help desk” on the day.
+There will also be an “NBN Conference Help Desk” on the day.

 As usual we will announce the winners and runners up after the Conference.
-This will take place after a short break when the Conference ends.
+This will take place after a short break when the Conference ends, starting at 16:00.

 We are once again indebted to Habitat Aid for its sponsorship of the NBN conference and to iSpot and The Open University for co-hosting this years’ event